 Ken looked at him, impressed.
 "Did you revive this game solely to show off the fact that you now know an animal name that starts with E?"

 "Beats 'iguana,' don't it," Daisuke said proudly.

 Veemon and Wormmon opened a pack of gum next and set to seeing who could blow the largest bubble.
 Wormmon, having no luck at all, eventually adjusted the rules so that only Veemon blew bubbles and Wormmon got to pop them.
-It was while they were cleaning up the mess that resulted from this that the conversation took an unexpected turn.
+It was while they were cleaning up the resulting mess that the conversation took an unexpected turn.

 "Let me guess.
 Aardvark?
 Or are we picking up from where we left off?"

 "No, no. This is different.
 I… I have something I want to tell you."